STAMP-project/camp/docs/pages/contributing.md

     *   Rewrite the YAML codec so that it parses test reports and returns the proper CAMP object instead of a dictionary.

+    *   Port to Python3

+*   Configuration

+    *   Extract the installation commands of Z3 in a separate shell script that can be downloaded both by the Docker when building the CAMP image and by Travis.

+    *   Find a way to have documentation available per version, when a new version is released.

 <a name="layout" />